 CO 1 Capability to understand the terminology and concepts of the OSI reference model and the TCP:IP reference model.
-CO 2 Ability to understand the concepts of protocols, network interfaces, design/performance issues in local area networks and wide area networks.
+CO 2 issues in local area networks and wide area networks.
 CO 3 Be familiar with wireless networking concepts.
 CO 4 Explore contemporary issues in networking technologies.
 CO 5 Ability to understand the network tools and network programming.